Kenya to Capetown

 In October, 1998, I flew to Nairobi, Kenya, with my partner Kelly.
 We landed in a somber city a few days after the U.S. Embassy was bombed.
 The view of the rubble from the window our the taxi left a lasting impression.
 Our primary objective was to get out of the city and reach the coast north of Mombasa.
 This proved an adventure on its own.

-Over the next six months we traveled through eastern Kenya, Tanzania, Malawi, Zimbabwe, Botswana, Namibia and down the west coast of South Africa to Capetown, hitch-hiking most of the way and sleeping in a tent.
-Our experiences were as diverse and colourful as the countries we visited and people we met along .
+Over the next six months we travelled through eastern Kenya, Tanzania, Malawi, Zimbabwe, Botswana, Namibia and down the west coast of South Africa to Capetown, hitch-hiking most of the way and sleeping in a tent.
+Our experiences were as diverse and colourful as the countries we visited and people we met along the way.
+As a freelance writer, the stories piled up in my journal.

 In Capetown, we hired a car and followed the coastal routes all the way to Sodwana Bay, near the border with Mozambique.
 The ocean was a constant, as were beaches, surf breaks and an powerful insight at the extremes separating poverty and wealth.
 Heading inland, we visited Swaziland, Kruger National Park and finally Johannesburg.